Have you ever wondered what’s in the Vatican Secret Rooms?

 Usually the first thing I suggest when it comes to tours and tickets is to book directly with the entity in question (in this case, via the Vatican Museums website).

-However, when it comes to these Vatican Secret Rooms, booking on the Vatican website is not easy or straightforward.
+However, when it comes to these special rooms, booking on the Vatican website is not easy or straightforward.

 When you click that, you will see the different options.
 You can choose 1 – 2 hidden rooms to see on one visit, but not all 3 together.